 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
+This week we will cover equity and how it differs from equality.

 Epicodus as an organization believes strongly in promoting diversity in the tech field.
 According to the Diversity in High Tech report by the U.S. Equal Employment Opportunity Commission: many technical roles are currently held by white men while other groups such as women and people of color are underrepresented.